4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 ### Sticky

 - It works as the same as relative but when you scroll down, it works as a fixed position and positions itself top value.

+## Box Model

+- Everything in css is counted as BOX!

+- These boxes have diff parts: actual content, padding, border and margin.

+### Content

+- This is the main part of an box and can be basicly modified using width and height.

+- By default, a box total size is computed using height + top-bottom paadding + top-bottom border size (and width has the same logic too).

+- But you can override this behaviour using Border-box so that width or height value subtracted by the padding and border value.
+  - Developers usally use this behaviour without the need of calculating the total of size.
+It's because the size will be the values you give to height and width.

+### Padding

+- It occurs inside of the background of the element, or simply it add space between its border and content.

+### Border

+- As its name refers, it adds border.

+### Margin

+- It occurs outside of the element and used for adding space between 2 elements.

+- Margin value is shared between elements and the biggest margin value is used.
+  - If you have 2 adjacent elements with 10 px margin, margin will not be 20px between them!